somnathbarole/RepData_PeerAssessment1/PA1_template.md

 **1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)**

-The total number of missing values can be caclcaulted using sum(is.na())
+The total number of missing values can be calculated using sum(is.na())

 ```r